IgorMing/chess-bud/README.md

 - [ ] add input fields for signin/signup
 - [ ] create the profile screen with data about the user _(lichess, chess.com users)_
 - [ ] uncomment the ads block before publishing the app
-- [ ] create a screen which provides a way to add new openings to the app _(initially we can hardcode our own user for have access to the screen)_
+- [ ] create a screen which provides a way to add new openings to the app _(initially we can hardcode our own user for have access to the screen.
+Re-check if worth to do this)_
 - [ ] configure remote config
 - [ ] fetch allowed users for add and edit openings and variants
 - [ ] import string dictionary from realtime database